alexisbernt/alexisbernt/databases/aws.md

 You then have to secure shell into the instance.
 Then open up command prompt inside of the directory (structure that organizes files and resources on a computer) as the key for access.
 Then SSH into the server.
 Update.

 Nginx is used for many things (serving web files - like html files).
 Makes it super easy and fast to set up a website.

+AWS can get in-depth.
+Lots of things that you can do with it.
+You can quickly spin up an EC2 instance.